davidmarsland/react-spike/README.md

 ```
 git clone -b 00 https://github.com/gothinkster/react-redux-realworld-example-app.git
 ```
-Then `npm install` to download node modules (may take a while on windows) and `npm start` to run a development server
+Then `cd react-redux-realworld-example-app` and <br> `npm install` to download node modules (may take a while on windows) and `npm run start` to run a development server
 ```
+cd react-redux-realworld-example-app
 npm install
 npm run start
 ```